Canadian federal budget: Budget process

 Under Prime Minister Jean Chrétien and his Finance Minister Paul Martin, this changed considerably.
 Most of the budget would be released well before its announcement, especially any major changes so as to get feedback from the populace and the market.

-The process of creating the budget is a complex one which begins within the working ranks for the Federal Government.
-Each year, the various departments that make up the Government (for example, Health, Transportation, Foreign Affairs, National Defence, Industry, CRA, etc.) submit what are called 'The Main Estimates' to The Treasury Board Secretariat.
-These documents identify the planned expenditure of each department, linking these proposed expenses to programs, to objectives and ultimately to the priorities of the current ruling Government.
-The Treasury Board Secretariat combines these budget estimates and compiles an initial proposed budget.
-From there, the Cabinet and Prime Minister's Office adjust the budget based on a series of economic, social and political factors.
+The process of creating the budget is a complex one which begins within the working ranks for the federal government.
+Each year, the various departments that make up the government submit what are called 'Main Estimates' to the Treasury Board of Canada Secretariat (TBS).
+These documents identify the planned expenditure of each department, linking these proposed expenses to programs, to objectives and ultimately to the priorities of the current ruling government.
+TBS combines these budget estimates and compiles an initial proposed budget.
+From there, Cabinet and the Prime Minister's Office adjust the budget based on a series of economic, social and political factors.
 In reality, decisions are usually made with the primary intent of re-election and so often include advantages for key regions and lobby groups.

-Following the budget, Parliament (the Canadian Parliament) will pass an Appropriation Act (called the 'Interim Supply') which will allow individual departments to spend 3/12th of their annual budget.
-(The Government of Canada Fiscal Year runs from April 1 to March 31.)
+Following the budget, Parliament will pass an appropriation act (called the interim supply) which will allow individual departments to spend 3/12th of their annual budget.
 This partial authority enables Parliament to spend more time in examining the Estimates documents.
 In June, Parliament appropriates the full supply.
-However, the fiscal calendar was changed in 2025, under Prime Minister Mark Carney.
+Under Prime Minister Mark Carney, budgets began being tabled in the fall, with an economic statement in the spring.